-The University of St Andrews is delighted to be honoring four distinguished individuals in December 2017.
+The University of St Andrews honoured three distinguished individuals during the December 2019 graduation ceremonies.

 See a list of honorary graduates from previous years.